 Decreasing Operational Costs

 Machine learning is tackling tough operational challenges to lower costs.
 One of the best use cases is for inventory management and forecasting.
-Machine learning programs can make predictions on the optimal amount of inventory to avoid out-of-stocks or too much inventory.
+Machine learning programs can make predictions on the optimal amount of inventory to avoid out of stocks or too much inventory.
 This helps retailers avoid lost sales and markdowns.

 Another area where machine learning is cutting costs is with the aim of reducing apparel returns.
 About 30 percent of online apparel purchases are returned.

-Machine learning programs can make predictions on the optimal amount of inventory to avoid out-of-stocks or too much inventory
+Machine learning programs can make predictions on the optimal amount of inventory to avoid out of stocks or too much inventory

 Not all of the merchandise can be resold at full price and the remainder makes its way through an expensive liquidation process.
 Retailers are turning to machine learning to help shoppers better understand the fit of clothing and apparel to help cut down on a reason for a return.
 Bold Metrics is a company that provides a machine-learning fitment tool to retailers.
-The shopper answers four questions about their height, weight, age and either jean size for men or women.
+The shopper answers four questions about their height, weight, age and either jean size for men or bra size for women.
 It uses that information in its machine learning to accurately predict the correct size for a brand.
-The retailer, SnapSuits, uses one of the products and has a return rate of only 13 percent—lower than the average for its category.
+The retailer, SnapSuits, uses one of the products and has a return rate of only 13 percent -lower than the average for its category.